Modern Courtyard transformation

 Check out the courtyard BEFORE:

 The ‘before’ combination of deep purple and mint green did not exactly create the warm and inviting palette we sought.
 So re-painting the exterior with pure white and steely grey design accents was the first step to a modern progression.
-Do you see what I see – the little purple lamp that looks like it is wearing a sun hat, since we really like lamps, you can also check the best moon lamp review and take in the magical beauty of the moon every night.
+Do you see what I see – the little purple lamp that looks like it is wearing a sun hat, since we really like lamps, you can also read more about the best moon lamp review and take in the magical beauty of the moon every night.
 I often find the human form in inanimate objects.
 Anyone else?!

 Though the sweet hand-painted sun rays beg the idea of illuminocity, we needed more than that to let some much needed light in.
 Fun fact: That plant in the right corner, (the only plant in the courtyard) was originally hanging from the ceiling with no roots in the ground!
 One of many interesting discoveries of this home!